cb1kenobi/hyperloop/README.md

     ```bash
     sudo npm install -g .
+    sudo npm link
     ```

+    **Note:** By using `npm link` the Node `hyperloop` command will link directly to your clone.

-4. To keep your clone and fork up to date, pull the master from the `appcelerator` remote and push both these and local changes back to your fork.
-Run step 3 again to update the installed NPM module.
+4. To keep your clone and fork up to date pull from the `appcelerator` remote and push both these and local changes to your fork:

+    ```bash
+    git pull appcelerator master
+    git commit -am "My changes"
+    git push
+    ```

 5. To contribute, first read [Contributing](#contributing) and then use GitHub to do a pull request from your fork to this original repo.